 How Touch VPN handles privacy and security

 Here’s where reality often diverges from marketing.
 A VPN’s claimed privacy is only as good as its data practices, governing laws, and the transparency of its implementation.
-Who own k electric

-What Touch VPN claims vs what it may mean in practice:
+What Touch VPN claims vs what it may mean in practice: Is microsoft edge safer than chrome and how it stacks up for privacy, security features, and VPN use in 2026

 - Privacy policy claims: Some free VPNs say they don’t log “personal” activity, but they still collect device identifiers, connection metadata, and usage statistics to optimize service and serve ads.